Plant Migration: Wings, Hairs and Humans

 Story of the Ocean as Told by Sea Lettuce

-Sea lettuce grows on sea shores and their seeds get carried away by the ocean.
+Sea lettuce grows on seashores and its seeds get carried forth by the ocean.
 Then, up to period of one year, the seeds may float in the sea.
 What things those seeds could tell about the life in the sea if only they have a voice!
-Imagine, the chronicles of sea lettuce inhabited by whales and pirate ships, ephemeral sunsets and the limitless sky!
-After experiencing all these, the seeds settle on a shore and still retain their germination potential.
-On a new land, they anchor their tiny roots.
-Coconuts and mangrove seeds also make such amazing sea voyages seeking a chance to sustain the species.
+Imagine, a chronicle of sea lettuce about the sea inhabited by whales and pirate ships, ephemeral sunsets and the limitless sky!
+After experiencing (rather not experiencing) all these, the seeds settle on a shore and still retain their germination potential.
+On new land, they anchor their tiny roots.
+Coconuts and mangrove seeds also make amazing sea voyages seeking a chance to sustain the species.

-There is a big category of colonizing species to explore, when we discuss plant migration.
-These are the plant species that have adaptability to different geographies, climates and long gestation periods.
-An example could be Pond Apple, which is a small tree that is capable of invading a rain forest and turning it into just a species thin patch of vegetation by growing into thick monocultures and suffocating all other plants.
+There is a big category of colonizing species to explore when we discuss plant migration.
+These are the plant species that have the adaptability to different geographies, climates, and long gestation periods.
+An example could be the Pond Apple, which is a small tree that is capable of invading a rain forest and turning it into just a species-thin patch of vegetation by growing into thick monocultures and suffocating all other plants.

-Plant migration through agriculture is another sub topic of this discourse.
+Plant migration through agriculture is another sub-topic of this discourse.
 Take the case of Barley.
 The earliest reported cultivation of Barley is from the region of the Middle East that is called the fertile crescent.
 That was 10000 years back in history.
-Gradually Barley migrated to South Asia, indeed with the help of the farmers of those times.
-One very popular Barley variety was found by scientists to have travelled from South Asia to Europe via human sea routes.
+Gradually Barley migrated to South Asia, indeed with the help of the farmers, traders, and travelers of those times.
+One very popular Barley variety was found by scientists to have traveled from South Asia to Europe via human sea routes.